Advanced Event Design & Strategy Certificate

 Learn From An Industry Expert

-Tammy joined the Event Leadership Institute in January 2021 as a freelance consultant executing on projects and initiatives, developing strategic partnerships, and building the business development function.
-In addition, she hosts and moderates panel discussions for the monthly webinars and has been engaged in developing new curricula and educational offerings for ELI.
+Tammy joined the Event Leadership Institute in January 2021 as a freelance consultant executing projects and initiatives, developing strategic partnerships, and building the business development function.
+She was elevated to Chief Strategy & Growth Officer in 2022, prior to ELI’s acquisition by PCMA in January 2023.
+She is an engaging and talented facilitator, instructor, and speaker.
+She hosts and moderates panel discussions for monthly webinars, speaks and facilitates workshops on change management, resilience, transitioning from the tactical into the strategic, and team leadership.

 View Tammy's Profile